Kurt Walter Bachstitz: After the war - successful and unsuccessful restitution efforts

 After the war the Allies returned most of the art that the gallery had sold to German authorities to the Netherlands.
 The Netherlands restituted the painting by Jan Steen but rejected an application for the restitution of the other works.
 They became part of the Collection of the Stichting Nederlands Kunstbezit (SNK).
 Kurt Walter Bachsitz and Lilly Bachstitz-Hofer were again registered as officially married.
 Kurt Walter Bachstitz died in 1949.
 In 1951 his widow liquidated the Bachstitz Gallery N.V. with a high deficit.
 The gallery's art library was auctioned off.

-In 2009 the Dutch government restituted the painting "Roman Capriccio" by Pietro Capelli from the stock of the SNK to Kurt Walter Bachstitz' grandchildren.
-The Restitution Committee of the Netherlands denied though a restitution claim concerning a number of other works, among them the works sold to Hitler (Sonderauftrag Linz).
-In view of most of these works the Committee argued that these sales had not been made under duress because Kurt Walter Bachstitz had been left "undisturbed" in 1940 and 1941.
+In 2009 the Dutch government restituted the painting "Roman Capriccio" by Pietro Capelli from the stock of the SNK to Bachstitz' grandchildren.
+However, the Restitution Committee of the Netherlands denied restitution of a number of other works, among them the works sold to Hitler (Sonderauftrag Linz).
+Regarding most of these works, the Committee ruled that these sales had not been made under duress because Bachstitz had been left "undisturbed" in 1940 and 1941.
 The grandchildren applied in 2013 for the re-opening of the case in this regard.

 In July 2013 the Prussian Heritage Foundation restituted a Tyrolean gothic wall-mounted writing slate (c.
 1500) and a large 16th-century Italian bronze mortar.

-Kurt Walter Bachstitz' grandchildren are still searching for many works of art that were lost due to National-Socialist persecution.
+Bachstitz' grandchildren are still searching for many works of art that were lost due to National-Socialist persecution.